A Survey on QoE-oriented Wireless Resources Scheduling: QoE-oriented Scheduling Algorithms

 In the general case, wireless networks provide multi-services, where video streaming, VoIP, Web browsing and file download applications are available to the users; consequently, there should be a scheduling concern of providing high QoE for all of them.
 For instance, the scheduler proposed in \citep{bib:beauty} tries to maintain the past average throughput values per user, in order to moderate throughput fluctuations; more specifically, the authors adopt the following scheduling rule:

 Noticing that this approach is application-unaware, it has the advantage that there is no need for the scheduler to know which service each user is using.
 On the other hand, and since QoE is also application-dependent (as mentioned in Section~\ref{subsection:qoe_facts}), scheduling strategies should be adjusted in order to take into account the particularities of each service.
 For instance, the work presented in \citep{bib:multi_tudo} proposes a NUM-based scheduling scheme, in which different utilities functions are adopted for each service --- the authors consider mapping functions based on throughput plus packet loss regarding video streaming, the delay is regarded as the relevant parameter for VoIP, whereas the QoE of Web browsing and file download applications are based on service response time and throughput, respectively.
-This scheduling algorithm was assessed for two operation modes, namely one that aims at maximizing the sum of all users' QoE and another with the optimization target of maximizing the sum of the logarithm of the users' QoE --- it is claimed that the latter mode improves the fairness among services without a great impact on the average QoE. \citet{bib:anand_veciana} designed a scheduling method which takes into consideration the mean flow delays in multi-service systems.
+This scheduling algorithm was assessed for two operation modes, namely one that aims at maximizing the sum of all users' QoE and another with the optimization target of maximizing the sum of the logarithm of the users' QoE --- it is claimed that the latter mode improves the fairness among services without a great impact on the average QoE.
+The resource allocation scheme described in \citep{bib:sug_2} also aims at maximizing the average QoE regarding multi-services; the authors devised a personalized strategy, in which QoE is evaluated not only using QoS factors, such as throughput, packet loss rate or delay, but also considering a predicted user preference based on contextual factors (e.g., the registered age, gender and occupation of the user, time of the day, day of the week, duration of the content and its popularity, etc.). \citet{bib:anand_veciana} designed a scheduling method which takes into consideration the mean flow delays in multi-service systems.
 More specifically, they propose a framework based on the Gittins index to solve the optimization problem given by

 where the $\mathbf{d}^\pi=[d_1^\pi,\ldots ,d_S^\pi]$ denotes the mean delay vector realized by the scheduling policy $\pi$ (for all $S$ services) from the feasible delay region $\mathcal{D}$, i.e., the set of possible mean delay vectors considering all policies; with respect to service $s$, $\lambda_s$ stands for the arrival rate, $d_s$ represents the mean delay experienced and $f_s(\cdot)$ corresponds to the cost function that reflects the respective QoE sensitivity.